Are We Missing The Mark?

 We go for what’s familiar, what we’ve discovered previously, what we think we already know, what we’ve been told, or what we’ve read or heard about.
-But many times all of those things (clichés retold, mantras we’ve learned by rote, popular maxims. time-worn sayings, memes, etc.) are not what’s there, within us.
-And when we generalize our growth, or self-awareness – a way of us minimizing the risk of vulnerability – we often miss the treasure troves our unique and individual thoughts & feelings hold for us.
+But many times all of those things (clichés retold, mantras we’ve learned by rote, popular maxims. time-worn sayings, memes, etc.) are not what’s there, within us, to discover.
+And when we generalize our growth, or “self-awareness” – a way of us maximizing our protective barriers and minimizing the risk of vulnerability – we often miss the treasure troves our unique and individual thoughts & feelings hold for us.

 Sometimes we generalize because we just don’t know any better.
 We’re at the beginning of our path, and we’re not used to checking in with ourselves – going deeper is not something we have a track record of yet.
-So we end up missing what our bodies, hearts and minds are saying to us for the ease of reiterating what someone else more “expert” than us (anyone we think is an expert or authority) told us.
-This could be anyone from our therapist to someone in a YouTube video we once watched that made sense to us.
+So we end up missing what our bodies, hearts and minds are saying to us for the ease of reiterating what someone else more “expert” than us told us.
+This could be anyone from our therapist to a best-selling author to someone in a YouTube video we once watched that made sense to us.

 Sometimes we’re afraid to be wrong about what we “hear” from within, or we’re afraid to be incorrect about assessing our emotions.

 Sometimes we miss an authentic check-in with ourselves because we’re not willing, or possibly not ready, to confront what’s really going on inside us or what our emotions have to say.

 And sometimes it’s simply because we don’t realize that whatever we are doing is not authentic, but full of pretense.

 Checking in with ourselves authentically, whatever our state, and in our own right time, is most vital to our health and well-being – this goes beyond the health of our physical bodies and really speaks to our overall well-being (physical, mental, and emotional, as well as spiritual, if that applies).